 A player may be tempted to bet on numbers that have frequently appeared in previous games.
 Unless this is your lucky number, such a practice should be avoided.
 Remember: the odds of a number appearing is in no way influenced by earlier results.
 Equally, do not be tempted to follow another player, thinking they know something you don’t; sticking to your guns and keeping a cool head is usually the best approach for Sic Bo.

-To brush up on your Sic Bo skills before entering the casino for real, head to Winner Casino today!
+To brush up on your Sic Bo skills before entering the casino for real, visit some of the best sic bo sites today!